Zqadiri/ft_services/README.md

 `--datadir=path` The path to the MariaDB data directory.

- `/dev/null` is a special file that acts as a black hole Together they mean "throw away any error messages" .
+ `/dev/null` is a special file that acts as a black hole

+Together they mean "throw away any error messages" .

-From inside your Kubernetes network (from container to another container, you can access the service by its name, and not its IP.
-For example,you have a service "MySQL" linked to a MySQL container.
-To access thiscontainer from an Nginx container, you can try:
+ From inside your Kubernetes network (from container to another container), you can access the service by its name, and not its IP.
+For example, you have a service "MySQL" linked to a MySQL container.
+To access this container from an Nginx container, you can try:

 ```bash
 mysql <database> -u <user> -p -h mysql